ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

 -Clan Warden Battle Theme (Pokemon: Legends Arceus): https://youtu.be/9E0rxb2GJOs (To be used for an underground/mountain station?)

 -Disaster Looming: Battle Theme (Pokemon: Legends Arceus): https://youtu.be/sVXHY7BDjo0 (To be used in a desert/dry area?)

--Palkia and Dialga Origin Form Battle Theme (Pokemon: Legends Arceus): https://youtu.be/9MO4IcSHWGw (To be used as part of a TTS Annoucement/Alert?)

 -Arctic Battle 3/Asra Nox Battle Theme (Starbound: Vanilla): https://youtu.be/Ph3YvqAp0qI (To be used for a lab/advanced area?)